trexlernoah/TAP-Rewrite/README.md

 To run the software, ensure that the DAQ card is plugged in to the computer via USB.
 Then, ensure that the DAQ card is electrically connected to the Coulbourn Shocker.
 See `/diagrams/wire-diagram.png` as a reference.

+### IMPORTANT

+Never send more than 5V to the shockbox.

+You can verify that your computer can interface with the DAQ card by running the driver test software.
+See `/diagrams/NI-manual-shock-tutorial.mp4` as a reference for how to send electrical signals to the DAQ card manually.
+To summarize the reference video:

+1. Open NI Device Monitor.
+(If you cannot locate the program, try unplugging and re-plugging the USB connection.)
+2. Click 'Test this device'
+3. Under Digital I/O, 1.
+Select Port `port0`, 2.
+Set `port0/line0:0` to output, and 3.
+Select the switch to turn on & off the remote operation, and click `Start` to send the signal to the DAQ.
+4. Under Analog I/O, 1.
+Set channel to Dev1/ao0, mode Voltage DC, 2.
+Set Max Output Limit (V) to `2.5` and Min Output Limit (V) to `0`, and 3.
+Adjust the output value and click `Update` to send the signal to the DAQ.
+5. A shock should be generated while Digital I/O is set to `HIGH` and Analog I/O is updated to a positive voltage.

 ## Usage

 Ensure that the DAQ card is accessible to the computer running the GUI.
 You can verify this using NI software that is installed along with the NI-DAQmx driver.